 - David Schwarz (1852 – 1897) who was famous for the construction of the world’s first directable all-metal airship.

 - Faust Vrancic (1551 – 1617) who invented and tested the parachute and actually experimented when he was a tender age of 65 and only ending up breaking a thigh bone.

-Witches of Croatia.
 Its no wonder that the Game of Thrones chose Croatia as its major filming destination.
 Its insatiable appetite for dragons and witches make it a natural backdrop for the show.
 Until the middle of the 18th century, witch hunting in Zagreb was rife and it was legal back then to place a woman on trial if they were suspected for practising the dark arts.

 Iva will take you through many stories of Baba Roga, the hideous old lady who made potions using little children as a main ingredient and how Baba Roga’s evilness was used on her all the time to keep her quiet when she was a child.
 Then there’s the snake witch and the infamous Black Queen.
 The Black Queen is said to have sold her soul to the devil, and ever since, she’s been wandering the underground with her ravens, guarding her cursed treasure.
 If you’re lucky, you’ll survive Iva’s trip to the mouth of this so called underground and how street art has transformed folklore into modern day times.

-ZAGREB OFF THE BEATEN PATH #10
+#10 – MORE ZAGREB OFF THE BEATEN PATH ACTIVITIES

-So Many Other Cool Things.
 The walking tour had so many more other highlights that if I mentioned them all I’d be giving away all her trade secrets!
 But here is a quick mention of some of the other Zagreb things to do which Iva showed us: